-Environmental Protection Objectives(EPO's) must be established based on International, European Union or National level strategies and documents, which are relevant to the County Development Plan.
+Environmental Protection Objectives must be established based on International, European Union or National level strategies and documents, which are relevant to the County Development Plan.
 The Planning Authority has also drawn on public consultation for relevant Objectives.

-The County Development Plan has a large number of Development Policies & Objectives.
-The effect of these Development policies and objectives on the environment has been measured and cross-checked against the Environmental Protection Objectives (EPO).
+The County Development Plan has a large number of Development Objectives (see Appendix??).
+The effect of these Development Objectives and policies on the environment has been measured and cross-checked against the Environmental Protection Objectives (EPO).
 This has been accomplished through the use of a matrix.
 It has identified policies that may result in significant environmental impact on the environment so alternatives may be considered or mitigation measures suggested and in some case, may have involved the removal of the policy entirely.